SETAP-Team-D/SetapWeek4/Scenario A UserStories.md

 What will be your preferred method of receiving reminders about your prescription pick-ups or renewals?(eg, app notifications, email notifications,text messages)
 -Text messages and email.

+What do you expect to happen if you can't pick up your prescription on a certain day?
+After getting notified on a pick up date, I should be able to change to another date that suits me better.
+A deadline will be given before I have to re-order.